builduilabs/tailwind-mastery/17-building-the-channel-header-with-flexbox-shrink-and-truncating-text/README.md

-# Building the Channel Header with Flexbox Shrink and Truncating Text
+# Controlling layout with truncated text

-Learn how to use the flexbox-shrink utility to choose which parts of our multi-column layout shrink or expand to accommodate the available space.
-Use the truncate utility to add ellipses when the channel description is too long.
+Use the truncate utility to control which panel in our layout grows or shrinks based on the available space.